-Episode 80: The Power of Fun and How to Have More of It with Catherine PriceJan 19, 2022
+The Power of Fun and How to Have More of It with Catherine PriceJan 19, 2022

-In this episode, Sharon is joined by author Catherine Price, whose new book, The Power of Fun: How to Feel Alive Again explores the concept of fun and why it’s a necessary part of the human experience.
+When it the last time that you had fun?
+Sharon is joined by author Catherine Price, whose new book, The Power of Fun: How to Feel Alive Again explores the concept of fun and why it’s a necessary part of the human experience.
 Catherine set out to pinpoint the definition of “fun” and she found that universally fun experiences meet three criteria: playfulness, connection, and flow.
 Catherine explains why play is so much easier when we’re children, and how passive “fun” like scrolling through social media, is not an equal stand-in for active fun.
 Learn how to create the habit of noticing daily delights and embrace opportunities for fun.

 Links to Full Episode:

 - What led Catherine to explore the idea of fun

 - How Catherine researched the definition of fun

 - The three things that need to happen to lead us into a state of fun

 - How social media is often passive fun

 - How humor can strengthen relationships and is a great diplomatic tool